We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 If you’re torn between the on-your-doorstep possibilities of a big city and the community feel of a country village, Wandsworth could be a great location for you.
 Despite its metropolitan location, this London borough is praised by residents for its warm, small-town vibe; scenic riverside location; and fantastic transport links to the rest of the capital and surrounding areas.

-But, perhaps most of all, it’s lauded for its bounty of green spaces.
+But, perhaps most of all, it’s lauded for having a bounty of green spaces.
 As well as gorgeous paths along the River Wandle, residents are a stone’s throw from the wide-open fields of Wandsworth Common and the regal, tree-lined pathways of Battersea Park.
 Wandsworth is also considered one of the safest inner London Boroughs.

 When you aren’t exploring the area’s leafy spaces and quaint high street, all the possibilities of London are at your fingertips.
 Head to the West End for dinner and a musical, make the most of world-class museums and galleries, or hunt for treasures in the bazaars of Camden and Borough Markets.
 There are enough unique experiences here to last a lifetime.